 As we age we hope to be able to perform, not only our daily activities, but the things that keep us ﬁt and bring pleasure and excitement into our lives.

-In one study involving 766 people with Adult Spinal Deformity (ASD) they found that problems like changes in spinal curves, such as scoliosis and increase mid-back curve, had a greater impact on their quality of life as compared to people with chronic diseases such as rheumatoid arthritis, diabetes and other diseases.
+In one study involving 766 people with Adult Spinal Deformity (ASD) they found that problems like changes in spinal curves, such as scoliosis and increase mid-back curve, had a greater impact on their quality of life as compared to people with chronic diseases.
 1

 Research by Kato et al. in the American Journal of Geriatrics2 showed that when studying the side curve of 1353 elderly, they found that an increase of the side curve or a forward inclination, creating a ‘hunch back’, was linked with and increase mortality rate.
 Some of the reasons for this increase rate was an increase stress on the lungs and an increase falls rate.